-Child support payments received are counted in the family's total gross monthly income.
+Child support payments received_are counted in the family's total gross monthly income.
 These payments are often considered fluctuating income and/or (irregular income).
 The childcare worker will use the amounts that the applicant/recipient receives, NOT the amount that the non-custodial parent is obligated to pay, and figure an average amount received over a period of three (3) months.

 When an applicant/recipient receives child support, the worker must review the payments issued during the 3-month base period to determine the number of representative payments.
-A non-recurring lump sum child support payment is a single payment made as opposed to a number of smaller payments or installments.
-Do not count any one-time, non- recurring lump sum payments except for tax interceptions.
-Child support tax intercepts must be counted.
+Do not count any one-time, non-recurring lump sum payments.